k1mittal/Causes_of_Power_Outages/README.md

 ---

 - Model 2: `OUTAGE.DURATION` vs `MONTH`

+$H_0$: Outage duration is MAR with respect to month

+$H_a$: Outage duration is not MAR with respect to month

+We will perform a permutation test on missing (False or True) and using the TVD as the test statistic, since month is also categorical.

 For the `OUTAGE.DURATION` with respect to `MONTH`, the analysis produced a p-value of `0.606`, suggesting that the missingness of duration is not related to month.
 This result implies that the missingness is likely related to other unobserved factors, informing decisions about the assumptions and strategies for handling the missing data.